 This one is actually pretty neat.
-Subtitled "Surf Your Life!", this Easy Glider from Switzerland can revolutionize the commuting office crowd into a wild bunch of boarders:
+Subtitled "Surf Your Life!", this Easy Glider from Switzerland can revolutionize the commuting office crowd, turning them into a wild bunch of boarders:

 Car on Legs.
-Next we'll see some legs, mounted on a car.
+Next we'll see some legs, mounted on cars.

 Connect with us and become part of DRB on Facebook, Twitter, Pinterest, Google Plus; make sure to subscribe to our updates.